 Ever page through your high school yearbook and realize in someways how little things have changed while others bear little resemblance to those in the yearbook.
 While younger generations spend most of their time snickering at hair cuts older people understand that for those ‘haters’ their time will come where other young people will be making fun of their fashion / hair choices.
 I have purchased the International Scouting Services Draft Guide since 2007.
 I often find it to be concise, accurate and insightful even after many seasons.
 It also gives a snapshot of what the scouting community thought of a player in regards to their respective peer group.
 To put it in yearbook terms, imagine if you were arranged by the thought of who was going to be the most successful.
 Where do you think you would’ve been?
 Near the front?
 Or towards the back?
 Then imagine going back and looking back where people actually ended up in regards to their careers.

 Did you think you’d be doing what you are right now?
 How would you have responded as an 18-year old if you were passed over at chances to realize your dream?
 Life would be far more boring and predictable if everything turned out as planned.
 The same goes for these young hockey players.
 An article on Wild.com mentioned some of these stories last week here.
 Looking back at some of my older ISS Draft Guides I saw some players who ended up going undrafted and are attending the Wild’s Prospect Development Camp; these players were defenseman Alex Gudbranson as well as forwards Jessey Asteles and Minnesota free agent signee Zack Mitchell.
 The reason these players went undrafted vary, for some it was because some clubs didn’t want to take a gamble.
 Every teams’ scouts understand if they can’t deliver in the later rounds they might be looking for a job.
 So in some ways its like making a wager on a player and their future potential.
-Kind of like a person can do at www.sportsbettingsites.tv, where they might wager on a team or a horse of their choice.
+Where they might wager on a team or a horse of their choice.
 Yet the experts always toss in who they see as the favorite.
 For Gudbranson and Mitchell they were written about twice in ISS and I will share with you what they had to say both times to give you a better idea of what these players bring to the organization or could if we signed them.
 So what did ISS have to say?

 D – Alex Gudbranson (Kingston / Sault Ste.
 Marie, OHL)